enpipi/deploy-ovpn-for-aws-client-vpn/README.md

 - $5: CompatibilityVersion
     - 1 : Use mutual authentication
     - 1 : Use Active Directory authentication
-    - 2 : Use Federated authentication
+    - 2 : Use Federated authentication (SAML)
 - $6: FederatedAuthType
     - 0 : Use mutual authentication
     - 0 : Use Active Directory authentication
-    - 1 : Use Federated authentication
+    - 1 : Use Federated authentication (SAML)